-Taking the decision to up sticks and move abroad is a momentous one at the best of times, and will involve a complete life change.
+Taking the decision to up sticks and moving abroad is a momentous one at the best of times, and will involve a complete life change.
 There will inevitably be a period of total upheaval, but after the dust has settled and you’ve managed to hang on to your sanity and keep things in perspective, you should be all set to begin the new life of your dreams.
 Following the move itself, relatively minor matters such as arranging house and motor insurance and integrating into a new social life will fall into place naturally.
 When moving to a place like South Africa the idea is that the benefits will comprehensively outweigh the drawbacks.

 The big draw of course is the climate and scenery.
 The sunshine is practically guaranteed in most districts of SA and the climate is pleasant throughout the year.